How do Card & Gift Retailers Promote Online?

 Exclusive industry research from Card & Gift Network.

 Knowing the best practices from across our industry can help us work smarter.
-In my 2017 online marketing research report, I first looked at how businesses promote online.
+In my initial online marketing research report, I looked at the overall picture of how card & gift businesses were promoting themselves online.

 This report segments that research, looking at the retailers only.
 The aim is to help greetings card and giftware retailers see how they can promote themselves better online.